Simplify kanban purchasing processes with digitalization and SAP integration

 • When a kanban card is scanned, it automatically creates a purchase order in both KanbanBOX and SAP, ensuring full traceability and system synchronization.

-• Upon receipt of replenished materials, the supplier issues a pre-delivery note, which is automatically uploaded to SAP, simplifying goods receipt.
+• When the supplier issues a pre-delivery note, it is automatically uploaded to SAP, simplifying goods receipt.

 Today, Robopac manages about 70 suppliers and 450 kanban loops using KanbanBOX.
 The result: a highly efficient, centralized, and responsive process.